MidnightDreamerX17/skill20/Skills/SkillDetails/Craft.md

 - Siege Engines
 - Stonemasonry
 - Tattoo
-- Traps - allows crafting trap kits for less than their market price, but deployment of them is done by the Traps (INT) skill
+- Traps - allows crafting trap kits for half their market price, but deployment of them is done by the Traps (INT) skill
 - Weapons
 - \<Other Craft\>